-MAO inhibitors are known to interact with narcotic analgesics.
-MAO inhibitors cause CNS excitation or depression associated with hypertensive or hypotensive crisis (see section 4.4).
-Oxycodone should be used with caution in patients administered MAO inhibitors or who have received MAO inhibitors during the last two weeks (see section 4.4).
+Monoamine oxidase inhibitors are known to interact with narcotic analgesics.MAO inhibitors cause CNS excitation or depression with hypertensive or hypotensive crisis.
+(See Special warnings and precautions for use) Co-administration with monoamine oxidase inhibitors or within two weeks of discontinuation of their use should be avoided.